gioblu/BIPLAN/documentation/functions.md

   next
 return result
 ```
- `result` is a local variable present in each function that can be used to temporarily store the result of the operation.
+ `result` is a local variable available in each function that can be used to temporarily store the result.